voxpupuli/voxpupuli.github.io/_docs/releasing_version.md

 ### As an outside collaborator

 Go to the GitHub project on which you want to generate a new release.
-Klick on "fork" and create a local fork.
+Click on "fork" and create a local fork.

 Clone the original upstream repo to your workstation: